A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: The underlying computational model

-\subsubsection{Environment steps}
+\subsection{Environment steps}

-In addition to the program steps, the second integral component of the computational model is the \emph{environment} which can also perform indivisible steps via the $\estep\!$ relation such that $(p, \sigma) \stsp\estep \stnsp (p\pr, \sigma\pr)$ implies $p = p\pr$.
-That is, environment steps can arbitrarily modify the state of a configuration leaving its program part unchanged.
+Apart from the program steps, the second integral component of the computational model is the \emph{environment} which can also perform indivisible steps via the $\estep\!\stnsp$ relation following the only one rule that $(p,\stsp \sigma) \stsp\estep \stnsp (p\pr,\stsp \sigma\pr)$ implies $p = p\pr$ for any $p, p\pr, \sigma$ and $\sigma\pr$.
+That is, an environment step can randomly modify the state of a configuration leaving its program part unchanged.

-\subsection{Programs}
+\section{Programs}